marcgg/marcgg.github.com/_posts/2025-02-18-no-technical-project.md

 Of course this second one is idealised and assumes a good work relationship between the dev and the PM.
 It also requires a good product/business sense from the dev, which means that they have time allocated to go beyond just writing code.
 The PM also needs to be open for discussion and acknowledge the complexity inherent in building software.

-That's not easy and not all companies and teams are able to have this level of communication.
+That's not easy and not all companies, teams and individuals  are able to have this level of communication.
 However it's really worth thriving to get there as the benefits are just so significant.

 As an engineer, you'll get some push back with partners that will discard good points by saying "we are doing this because I said so", or some variation of this.
 You'll have to [get out of your comfort zone](/blog/2025/02/07/years-of-experience/) invest time in improving your knowledge of the business and product.